AWegnerGitHub/awegnergithub.github.io-content/2018_11_15_autobuilding_this_blog.md

 which had a `.gitignore` rule to ignore the `output` directory, and then I'd push the output directory.

-With all of this, I had a `requirements.txt` document so that I could theoretically generate a post from anywhere, but I failed to keep that updated an in sync with my development environment.
+With all of this, I had a `requirements.txt` document so that I could theoretically generate a post from anywhere, but I failed to keep that updated and in sync with my development environment.
 On more than one occasion, I tried to write a post on my laptop (not my usual development machine) and failed due to the mismatched dependencies, missing theme and missing plugins.

 My development environment was fragile and couldn't be replicated with what I'd posted on GitHub.
 I'd also forgotten to push the `output`